Defense Policy Board Advisory Committee

-The Defense Policy Board Advisory Committee, also referred to as the Defense Policy Board (DPBAC or DPB), is a federal advisory committee to the United States Department of Defense.
-Their charter is available online through the office of the Director of Administration and Management of the Department of Defense.
-The committee type is discretionary.
+The Defense Policy Board Advisory Committee, also referred to as the Defense Policy Board (DPBAC or DPB), is a discretionary federal advisory committee to the United States Department of Defense.
+The objective of the DPB is to "provide independent advice and recommendations on matters concerning defense policy and national security issues."

+In April 2025, Defense Secretary Pete Hegseth dismissed all members of the DOD's advisory boards, including the DPB, as part of a "zero-based" review.
+However, this review was not a permanent disbandment.

+Objectives and Scope

-Excerpt of Objectives and Scope of Activities from charter:
+Excerpt of Objectives and Scope of Activities from the charter: